-The consolidated financial statements comprise the financial statements of the Company and its subsidiary as at 31 December 2023.
+The interim consolidated financial statements comprise the financial statements of the Company and its subsidiary as at 30 June 2024.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if and only if the following term apply: